Transfer matrix for treating stratified media including birefringent crystals: Matrix of a uniaxial crystal

-Equations \ref{eqn:uniaxial_eo_snell} and \ref{eqn:uniaxial_extraordinary_snell2} give the angles of the ordinary and extraordinary rays for a given angle of incidence and rotation of the HWP.
+Equation \ref{eqn:uniaxial_eo_snell}, together with Equation \ref{eqn:extraordinary_index}, gives the angles of the ordinary and extraordinary rays for a given angle of incidence and rotation of the HWP.
 These rays both travel in the x-z plane and have associated unit-normal vectors $\hat{\boldsymbol{k}}^{\prime}$ and $\hat{\boldsymbol{k}}^{\prime\prime}$, which are

 The directions of vibration of the electric displacement vector, or in other words the polarizations of the two refracted rays, can also be calculated.
 The ordinary ray, traveling through the material at angle $\theta^{\prime}$, must have its electric displacement perpendicular to both the direction of propagation $\hat{\boldsymbol{k}}^{\prime}$ and the direction of the optical axis $\hat{\boldsymbol{\xi}}$.
 Thus